VirtoCommerce/vc-module-catalog/README.md

 The Catalog module presents the ability to add items to your e-commerce store.
 It can be electronics, groceries, digital content or anything else.
 Items can be grouped into categories and catalogs.
 The item grouping is individual depending on the stock size, item types, vendors, etc.

-The Catalog Module supports two types of catalogs- physical catalogs and virtual catalogs.
+The Catalog Module supports two types of catalogs - physical and virtual.

 ### Common Catalogs